 Eliminate Pain Points to Create Loyalty

-For all the time I have used them, OpenTable has been consistently reliable and trustworthy.
-That is why I was surprised and concerned to receive emails informing me that my thousands of loyalty points were about to expire.
+Since I became a member, OpenTable has been consistently reliable and trustworthy.
+For this reason, I was surprised and concerned to receive emails informing me that my thousands of loyalty points were about to expire.

 No customer wants to hear that!
 As I became more annoyed, I looked at the program details online.
-This confirmed that have met all requirements.
-So I should not lose any points.
+The dashboard confirmed that I met all the requirements, so I should not lose any points.
 Next, I called Customer Care to explain my situation.

-The rep sincerely apologized for the misunderstanding.
-While I was glad my points would not be lost, my valuable time resolving the issue was lost.
+The rep sincerely apologized for the technical misunderstanding.
+While I was glad my points would not be eliminated, my valuable time resolving the issue was lost.
 This would have been a perfect opportunity for the rep to turn a bad experience into a better one by offering me bonus points for the trouble and the time wasted.
 Unfortunately, she did not do so.
-Perhaps she was not empowered or trained to think that way.
+I wonder if she was not trained to think that way.

 Empower Employees To Be Customer-Centric

 No company or process is perfect.
 However, business managers need to proactively make sure there are quality checks in place.
 When system errors occur, it is important to make all customer care representatives aware and educate those employees on how to handle caller questions in a consistent manner.
 Further, it helps to allow reps to provide retention offers to irate customers, especially when the customer is upset as a result of the company’s mistake.

 While I was understanding, many people do not forgive easily.
 “82% of consumers have stopped doing business with a company because of bad customer service.”
 Also, “95% of customers share bad experiences, and half of those people will tell 10+ others.”
 (Zendesk).
 These numbers speak volumes.
 It is the reason why Doing CX Right is essential for business success.